isabella232/journeys.en/help/using/segment/about-segments.md

 If you're using the [Platform Segmentation Service](https://docs.adobe.com/content/help/en/experience-platform/segmentation/home.html) to create your segments, you can leverage them in Journey Orchestration.
 Thanks to a dedicated event activity, you can make individuals enter or move forward in a journey based on Platform segment entrances and exits.
 This also allows you to build complex conditions in your journeys using the simple or advanced expression editor.

+Let's say you have a "silver customer" segment.
+With this activity, you can make all new silver customers enter a journey and send them a series of personalized messages.
+You can alsdo easily build conditions based on this segment.

 Here are the possibilities Journey Orchestration offer you with segments:

 * Access the list of Platform segments.
 See [Creating a segment](../segment/creating-a-segment.md).